Financial Resources at TSUSP

 A number of scholarships and fellowships are available to students at the Toulan School of Urban Studies and Planning.
 These include those only for TSUSP students, those available to all CUPA students, and university wide opportunities.

 There are a variety of funding sources available to TSUSP students for Masters Theses and Dissertation research.
 These include both national, state, and local grants and other funding sources.

 Other Funding Resources

+- Sustainability scholarships, grants and fellowships are available to students.
 PSU’s Sustainability Mission: “To serve as a leading academic laboratory for developing sustainable processes and practices using multi-disciplinary approaches in partnership with business, government, and other organizations.”
 The $25 million Miller grant focuses on PSU’s academic, research and engagement activities in sustainability.
-A variety of scholarships, grants, and fellowships are available to students.
-Visit the Institute for Sustainable Solutions website for more information.

-The government maintains a loan forgiveness program for 10 years of service as a public employee.
+- Public Service Loan Forgiveness (PSLF) is a program through the U.S. government for 10 years of service as a public employee.
 This program would apply to many TSUSP graduates who take jobs in the public or non-profit sectors.
-Visit http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/public-service for more information.